 Use the logical connectors to arrange your terms into ideas and concepts.
 The most commonly used connectors are essentially the same on Lexis and Westlaw and include, in order of processing: or; /n; /s; /p; and; and not/but not.
 In Bloomberg Law, it is very similar: or; n/; s/; p/; AND; and NOT.

 If in doubt about order of processing, use parentheses to vary the prescribed order of processing to make sure your search retrieves the documents you intend.
 Terms enclosed in parentheses are searched first.

 Search efficiency may be greatly improved by limiting your searches to particular segments or fields of the documents in the source/database you are searching, or by specifying a date or time period for your search result.

 Browse the documents you have retrieved by looking for highlighted search terms in the text of the documents.
 Terms are automatically highlighted on Westlaw and one may move easily to points in documents at which search terms appear by clicking on the “Term” arrows at the bottom of the document screen.
-Use the KWIC - Key Word in Context - option on Lexis to view search terms within documents.
+Use the KWIC, or Key Word in Context, option on Lexis to view search terms within documents.